Finding Your Raleigh, Durham, Cary or Chapel Hill NC Wedding Venue

 Heart of NC Weddings Tips: How to Win at Your Venue Tour

-- When you are considering whether your event will fit into a particular event space, make sure to heed the venue manager’s advice on capacity.
-There is almost always a maximum capacity and that does NOT take tables, buffet or dance floor into consideration.
+- When you are considering whether your wedding will fit into a particular event space, make sure to heed the venue manager’s advice on capacity.
+There is almost always a maximum capacity and that does not take tables, buffet or dance floor into consideration.
 After the maximum capacity, the venue will share the “optimal” capacity.
 This is the number you should go with.
 Trust us, trying to squeeze 150 into a room that is better suited to 100 is not going to be your ideal experience.

 - Think about your venue coordinator as the expert on your event space.
 The advice they give – from vendor recommendations to floor plan advice – comes from real life experience.
-They have your best interest in mind, as well as the best interest of the vendor team and the event itself.
+They have your best interest in mind, as well as the best interest of the vendor team and the venue itself.